-If you went too far with the aging process don’t fret.
+If you went too far with the aging process, don’t fret.
 You can use a wire wheel or steel wool to clean off the patina and start again until you get the right appearance.
-It’s best to test just one piece so you can get a feel for the timing and results before committing a whole batch of hardware to The Patinator.
-It can be polished off just like rust on old steel.
+It’s best to test just one piece so that you can get a feel for the timing and results before committing a whole batch of hardware to The Patinator.
+It can be polished off, just like rust on old steel.

 I hope this new product helps you get that restoration job done faster, easier and better than before.
 I know this will give you professional results just like we get at our company.
 You can buy your bottle of The Patinator in our store.
 Stay tuned for more good stuff coming out every month!